 How Can These Issues Be Avoided?

-wet tooth surfaces and/or contamination from blood or saliva will significantly decrease the performance of the dental adhesive.
+Additionally, no adhesives or glues work well on wet surfaces, same in the mouth. wet tooth surfaces and/or contamination from blood or saliva will significantly decrease the performance of the dental adhesive.

 biomimetic and Advanced Adhesive dentists use rubber dam isolation to seal off the tooth from the oral cavity, this has many benefits: makes it easier to dry and keep the tooth dry for bonding, prevents cross contamination form oral bacteria, prevents contamination of blood or saliva, allows the dentist more light, open space, and focus for the tooth being worked on